-An Experienced Renovator Takes on Her Kitchen With Sweeten
+An Experienced Renovator Takes on Her Integrated Kitchen Remodel with Sweeten

 They decided to wait to renovate and see if they should keep the existing galley footprint.
 It became clear that as a two-cook household, Sally and Ross needed more open space, as they could never fit in the kitchen simultaneously.
 When the dishwasher was open, it blocked the fridge.
-Plus, the storage situation, to say the least, wasn’t working.
+Plus, the storage situation wasn’t working.
 Case in point?
 To find small appliances in the lower cabinets, Sally had to get on her hands and knees with a flashlight, pulling everything out and back in again.

-After: After five years of envisioning the kitchen transformation, Sally posted her project to Sweeten.
-She received matches, interviewed candidates, and then selected a Sweeten general contractor, who “stood out as the best communicator” and really understood the aesthetic she was looking to achieve.
-“He was able to explain differences in his proposal and the others and showed where his bid foresaw issues the others hadn’t.
-These were things that were going to come up, and we were going to have to pay for them; he was just calling them out ahead of time.
+After five years of envisioning the kitchen transformation, Sally posted her project to Sweeten, received matches to Queens contracting firms, and interviewed candidates.
+The Sweeten general contractor she chose “stood out as the best communicator” and really understood the aesthetic she was looking to achieve.
+“He was able to explain differences in his proposal and showed where his bid foresaw issues the others hadn’t.
+These were things that were going to come up, and we were going to have to pay for; he was just calling them out ahead of time.
 I appreciated that,” Sally shared.

 Renovate to live, Sweeten to thrive!